GitSparTV/GitSparTV/README.md

 - **[LuaJIT Benchmarks](https://gitspartv.github.io/LuaJIT-Benchmarks)** — A page about optimizing Lua by benchmarking several variants of the same code and finding the best one (among them).
 - **[LLLua](https://github.com/GitSparTV/LLLua/)** — My language I plan to develop.
 See the [concept](https://github.com/GitSparTV/LLLua/blob/master/CONCEPT.md) for the future version ([0.1 version can be already used](https://github.com/GitSparTV/LLLua/tree/v0.1/0.1)).
 - **[luamemprof](https://github.com/GitSparTV/lmemprof)** — Memory profiler module for Lua and LuaJIT.
-- **[My Discordia Libraries](https://github.com/GitSparTV/gg.gmod-bot-public)** — Public part of Toolgun bot run in Garry's Mod official Discord server + Lua minidump read library.
+- **[My Discordia Libraries](https://github.com/GitSparTV/gg.gmod-bot-public)** — The open-sourced part of Toolgun bot developed for the Garry's Mod official Discord server.
+The server has over 80,000 members as yet replacing the need for additional human moderation for more than 3 years.
+Includes Lua minidump reader library.
 - **[discordia-slash](https://github.com/GitSparTV/discordia-slash)** — Discordia's extension for slash commands.
 - **[Love2D Framework](https://github.com/GitSparTV/Files/tree/master/Love2D/Framework)** — Framework with GUI, timers and texture loading libraries based on GMod API.
 - **[GodSentTools](https://github.com/GitSparTV/GodSentTools)** — Series of GMod addons, mainly for art and moviemakers.